We don’t price houses based on price per square foot. This seems like a hot take sometimes, but we have our reasons!

 - Parking

-If your agent only uses this method, then you would be overpaying for many cases.
+If your agent only uses this method, then you would be overpaying in many cases.
 (And that’s if the square footage is correct!)

-To avoid overpricing, or underpricing your home, make sure you and your New Orleans real estate agent talk about all your updates and look closely at what else has sold nearby.
-That’s how you determine real value.
+To avoid overpricing or underpricing your home, make sure you and your New Orleans real estate agent talk about all your updates and look closely at what else has sold nearby.
+That’s how you determine real value – not some arbitrary number that fluctuates constantly!

 Ready to talk more about real estate?
 Text us to set up a meeting!